INDIVIDUAL PROJECT - 2022/3

 Module code: ENG3135

-The module provides an opportunity for students to undertake, guided, individual research into a subject related to their programme of study.
-Students are required to take independent ownership of their project and demonstrate this through their management of the available resources, including meetings with project supervisor(s), the timely acquisition of relevant information/experimental results.
+This module is an opportunity for students to undertake, guided, individual research into a subject related to civil engineering.
+It is an opportunity to use the skills and knowledge thus far accumulated.
+Students have independent ownership of their project and demonstrate this through for example; their management of the available resources, including meetings with project supervisor(s) and timely acquisition of relevant information/experimental results.
 They must prepare and submit a formal, written, report to a specific deadline and subsequently present and defend their work at an oral examination.

 Civil and Environmental Engineering

 BRISTOW Abigail (Civl Env Eng)

 Number of Credits: 30

 Introductory material on what a project is and how to get started will be presented in Semester 1.
 This will include the role of the literature review; how to develop aims and objectives and methodological approaches.